longhorn/longhorn/README.md

 1. Docker v1.13+
 2. Kubernetes v1.14+.
-3.  `open-iscsi` has been installed on all the nodes of the Kubernetes cluster.
+3.  `open-iscsi` has been installed on all the nodes of the Kubernetes cluster, and `iscsid` daemon is running on all the nodes.
     1. For GKE, recommended Ubuntu as guest OS image since it contains open-iscsi already.
     2. For Debian/Ubuntu, use `apt-get install open-iscsi` to install.
     3. For RHEL/CentOS, use `yum install iscsi-initiator-utils` to install.